Show All Answers

 Instead of simply greening up your personal electricity usage, your participation in Alameda Green offers you the opportunity to support renewable energy beyond Alameda’s borders.
 By avoiding greenhouse gas emissions, this renewable energy contributes to cleaner, greener communities in our region.

 You are always in control of your enrollment.
-There is no contract and no cancellation fee, and you can opt out at any time by calling (510) 748-3900 or emailing email@example.com.
+There is no contract and no cancellation fee, and you can opt out at any time here.
+Or you can opt out by calling (510) 748-3900 or emailing email@example.com.